UWPCE-PythonCert/PythonCertDevel/source/exercises/python_pushups.rst

 Python Pushups
 ##############

-These are a couple exorcises to kick you off with Python
+These are a couple exercises to kick you off with Python

 Task 1 Puzzles
 ==============